-The MCO must follow the marketing guidelines as described in 42 CFR 438.104 and Exhibit D, BMS Marketing Policies.
 The MCO must develop marketing materials for the enrollment broker to assist Medicaid enrollees with their MCO selection.
 The MCO must include a Medicaid member handbook and the provider directory in the materials furnished to the enrollment broker.

 All marketing materials must be prepared at a reading level no higher than the sixth grade and must satisfy the information requirements of this contract to ensure that before enrolling, recipients receive accurate oral and written information needed to make an informed decision on whether to enroll.
 Materials should use an easily readable typeface (such as 12 or 14 point), frequent headings, and should provide short, simple explanations of key concepts.
 Technical or legal language should be avoided whenever possible.
-The MCO must submit evidence to BMS that its materials satisfy this requirement8 and provide a written assurance that marketing materials do not mislead, confuse or defraud recipients or BMS.
+The MCO must submit evidence to BMS that its materials satisfy this requirement9 and provide a written assurance that marketing materials do not mislead, confuse or defraud recipients or BMS.
 Such written assurance must be provided annually or with each submission of new or revised marketing materials.
 Statements that will be considered inaccurate, false, misleading include, but are not limited to, any assertion or statement (whether written or oral) that: